An Evolving Linguistics Curriculum

 Recent Curriculum Updates

-- A new PhD handbook will be released by the end of May 2025 to represent the program updates that were made in the 2024-2025 academic year.
+- A new PhD handbook is now available to view on the PhD Resources page.
+It incorporates all the program updates that were made in the 2024-2025 academic year.

 - We've reevaluated the PhD course requirements to ensure our students are devloping a reasonably substantial breadth and depth in our program.
 These new course requirements apply to all PhD students admitted in Fall 2025 and onward.